POLICY AND INNOVATION GROUP

 Forming a clear, consistent and coordinated policy framework is a vital step in helping to accelerate the commercialisation and long-term viability of the ocean energy sector.
 For prospective policy-makers, attempting to do so can raise many questions:

-• How can ocean energy benefit the national energy system
+• How will ocean energy benefit a future Net Zero national energy system?

-• How should future challenge areas be identified, targeted and budgeted for?
+• How should future innovation challenge areas be identified, targeted and budgeted for?

-• Most importantly of all, what will be the costs and how will they be responsibly funded?
+• What are the long-term costs associated with policy support for the ocean energy sector and how will they be responsibly funded?

-The Ocean Energy Policymakers Toolkit, is a series of five reports that aims to provide the answers to these questions.
+The Ocean Energy Policymakers Toolkit, is a series of six reports that aims to provide the answers to these questions.

 Read more and download the reports.